viglesiasce/continuous-delivery-spinnaker-gke/labs/triggering-deployments.md

 Some quesitons to consider:
 * How do you roll back a change?
-* How would you add change this setup to work for your production environment?
+* How would you add to or change this setup to work for your production environment?

 In the next section, you'll clean up the resources we've allocated.